KevinMarquette/kevinmarquette.github.io/_draft/2017-1-21-powershell-module-continious-delivery-pipeline.md

 ---
 layout: post
-title: "Powershell: Creating a module"
+title: "Powershell: Let's build the CI/CD pipeline for a new module"
-date: 2017-1-11
+date: 2017-1-21
 tags: [PowerShell,Module]
 ---